-The changes involved moving some of the rules in paragraphs 40, 41 and 67 of the Eighth Schedule into the main body of the Act in the form of a new section 9HA and a redrafted section 25.
+The changes involved moving some of the rules in paragraphs 40, 41 and 67 of the Eighth Schedule into the main body of the Act by inserting section 9HA and substituting section 25.

 The income tax and CGT consequences for the deceased person, the deceased estate and the heirs or legatees on the death of a nursery operator are briefly discussed below in relation to produce.